dpw1/KantuScripts/README.md

   <li>
     <a href="https://github.com/dpw1/KantuScripts/tree/master/Open%20From%20CSV"
       >Open From Csv</a
-    >: Reads multiple URLs from a CSV file.
+    >: Boilerplate to read multiple URLs from a CSV file.
 When stopped, it will restart from the last read line.
+Customize as needed.
   </li>
   <li>
     <a href="https://github.com/dpw1/KantuScripts/tree/master/Email%20Scraper"